Accessibility Scanner MCP server

 Navigate to example.com and click the button that says "Get Started"

-Note: All tools automatically save annotated screenshots to your downloads folder, with accessibility violations highlighted in red and numbered badges.
+Note that all tools automatically save annotated screenshots to your downloads folder, with accessibility violations highlighted in red and numbered badges for easy reference.

 How to install this MCP server